SimonvBaal/simulation_impulsivity-self-control/README.md

 To use this project, run the entire simulations_timeless-concepts.Rmd

 ## Support
-Should you have any problems, please send an email to simon.vanbaal1@monash.edu
+Should you have any problems, please send an email to [MASKED]

 ## Contributing
 This project is not open for contributions.
 However, if you find a mistake,